carlfranklin/AppStateServer/README.md

 }
 ```

-Check out *Toolbar.razor* in the repo
+Check out *Toolbar.razor* in the repo for a complete demo.

 ## Persisting Application State